 The first year I hung a Jesse Tree Advent calendar on the wall, I envisioned four cherub-faced children and one thoughtful husband carefully listening to me read the devotions each night before reverently hanging an ornament on the tree.

 In reality, for twenty-five days four cranky kids and their frustrated dad wiggled and complained as I read, then fought, over whose turn it was to hang the ornament.

-In spite of that disastrous first year, the hanging of the Jesse Tree is now a DeBoer family Christmas tradition, thanks to some attention-span adjustments I made to the devotions and the creation of an elaborate turn-taking plan for hanging the ornaments.
-(In fact, this year I'm so excited about adding to that tradition by using the new Jesse Tree: God's Big Advent Story along with its fabulous, colorful story symbol ornaments.)
+In spite of that disastrous first year, the hanging of the Jesse Tree eventually became a DeBoer family Christmas tradition, thanks to some attention-span adjustments I made to the devotions and the creation of an elaborate turn-taking plan for hanging the ornaments.
+(In fact, now when our young adults come home for Christmas one of the first things they do is look to see that the Jesse Tree is hanging on the wall).

 More important, I learned that the first way to focus family Christmas celebrations on what matters is to remember that perfection doesn’t exist on earth (hence, Jesus).

 The second is to be intentional about finding practices that surround kids with more of the biblical Christmas than the commercial one.
 Here are some ideas to help you do that:

 - If your child believes in Santa Claus, try celebrating his arrival (or the gift giving) on a different day from your celebration of Jesus’ birth.
 Once the gift giving and receiving is done, it will be easier to focus your kids’ attention on Jesus’ birthday.

 - 'Unbusy' yourself and your family.
 In her fabulous book Faithful Families for Advent and Christmas: 100 Ways to Make the Season Sacred, author Traci Smith suggests making a "not-to-do" list during Advent as a way to be intentional about your focus.